julian-pena/forum-rest-api/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Live Application
-Access the live version of the Forum REST API here: [Forum REST API](https://bewildered-layla-myprojects-julianp-98f1aebf.koyeb.app/). <br><br>
+Access the live version of the Forum REST API here: [Forum REST API](https://forum-rest-api.onrender.com/). <br><br>
-This project is deployed on [Koyeb](https://www.koyeb.com) with PostgreSQL as the database.
+This project is deployed on [Render](https://www.render.com) with PostgreSQL as the database.
 Environment variables are used to manage sensitive data like database credentials.
 You can access the live version through the link above.
+It might take a few minutes to load the application due to Render free tier restrictions for deployment.

 <!-- GETTING STARTED -->